2018 Rose Bowl

 The 2018 Rose Bowl was a college football bowl game between the Oklahoma Sooners and the Georgia Bulldogs, played on January 1, 2018 at the Rose Bowl stadium in Pasadena, California.
 The 104th Rose Bowl Game was a semifinal for the College Football Playoff (CFP), Georgia of the SEC and Oklahoma of the Big 12.
 The Bulldogs won the game 54–48, with a 27-yard run by Sony Michel, shortly after Lorenzo Carter blocked Oklahoma Sooners' field goal attempt in the second overtime.
 The game lasted four hours and five minutes.
 Georgia advanced to face the winner of the Sugar Bowl (Alabama) in the 2018 College Football Playoff National Championship game, to be played on January 8, 2018 at Mercedes-Benz Stadium in Atlanta, Georgia.
 With 26.8 million viewers on ESPN, the game ranked as the fifth most-viewed cable program of all time.

 The game was one of the 2017–18 bowl games that concluded the 2017 FBS football season.
 It was televised on ESPN and ESPN Deportes, and broadcast on ESPN Radio and XM Satellite Radio, with the kickoff at 5 p.m.
 ET (2 p.m. local time).
 The Pasadena Tournament of Roses Association organized the game.
 Sponsored by the Northwestern Mutual financial services organization, the game was officially known as the College Football Playoff Semifinal at the Rose Bowl Game presented by Northwestern Mutual.

 Pre-game activities

 Pre-game activities were held at the Rose Bowl parking lots and at Brookside Golf Course.
 The 2017 Rose Bowl Hall of Fame Induction Ceremony was held at the Rose Bowl Stadium Lot K on December 30, 2017 from 12:00 to 1:30 p.m..
 The 2017 Class members were Mack Brown (Texas), Cade McNown (UCLA), Charles Woodson (Michigan) and Dr. Charles West (Washington & Jefferson), represented by his daughter.

 Pre-game Rose Parade

 The 2018 Rose Parade started at 8:00 a.m.
 Pacific Time and featured floral floats, marching bands, and equestrian units marching down the 5.5 mile route of the parade down Colorado Boulevard.

 The 2018 Rose Parade's theme was “Making A Difference,” and actor Gary Sinise was its Grand Marshal.

 Pre-game buildup

-Georgia's defense faces Oklahoma's offense.